samhann/samhann.github.io/_posts/2016-01-09-fb-newsfeed-style-loader-in-swift.markdown

     gradient.locations = startLocations
 ```

-Now we animate the gradient using Core Animation.
+Now , to animate the gradient using Core Animation.

 ```swift